reindernijhoff/wp-turtletoy-gallery/README.md

 Note:
 - This is (one of) the first Wordpress plugins I have ever made.

-I don't want to DOS Turtletoy and I want a fast plugin.
+I don't want to DDoS Turtletoy and I want a fast plugin.
 Therefore the result of a query will be cached for (at least) one day.

 ## Installation